Trevbytes/Chickpeas/README.md

 - Add pictures to ingredients.
 An icon next to an ingredient's name would be another great addition.
 - Implement the seaching of ingredients in the navigation search bar.
 Power the search by using Google.
 - Add a Rich Text editor, possibly [CKEditor 4 or 5](https://ckeditor.com/), to enable users to format their input text.
+- Add "characters remaining" info under the input of recipe descriptions.
 - Add a page to email me (or an admin) about site issuses or suggestions.
 - Add video tutorials for the features of the site.
 - Add metrics to the site.
 Such as: Total user recipes added and "Liking" of recipes.